mindfulness-at-the-computer/git-info/git-glossary.md

 affecting the original project.
 Forks can be used to propose changes to someone else's project or as a starting point for your own project.

+Forking a repository is usually performed using the web interface for the remote hosting service (sush as [github](#github)).
+The forked remote repository maintains a connection to the remote repository from which it was forked.

 ## commit object
 An object which contains the information about a particular commit.